Beartooth Mt. Ascent Frequently Asked Questions About Our Catholic Christian Rehab

 13. How do we get him to go to Christian Rehab at Beartooth Mt.
 Ascent if he does not desire to?

 That is an issue that needs to be worked through by the parents or guardian.
-We encourage parents to make it very clear that they will no longer support the young man in any way unless he goes through the program and breaks his habit of addiction and problematic behavior.
-This ‘tough love” approach is usually very effective in convincing the young man to get the help he needs.
+We encourage parents to make it very clear that they will no longer support the young man in any way unless he goes through the program and breaks his habits of addiction and problematic behavior.
+This firm but loving approach is usually very effective in convincing the young man to get the help he needs.